phluid61/internet-drafts/file-scheme/draft.md

 --- back

-# Differences from Previous Specifications
+# Differences from Previous Specifications  {#diff}

 According to the definition in {{RFC1738}} a file URL always started with the token "file://", followed by an (optionally blank) host name and a "/".
-The syntax given in {{syntax}} makes the entire authority component optional.
+The syntax given in {{syntax}} makes the entire authority component, including the double slashes "//", optional.

-Additionally, the definition in {{RFC1738}} did not include any user information in the authority.
+Additionally, the definition in {{RFC1738}} did not include any user information in the authority.  <!-- fixme: is this staying? -->

 # Example URIs  {#examples}